Filter by jurisdictions

 Singapore will ban chlorpyrifos, MCCPs and LC-PFCAs from December 2026, aligning with global Stockholm Convention controls.

-Taiwan requires mandatory ROHS and EMC certification for electronic handheld power tools, lithium batteries, and EV chargers
+Taiwan requires mandatory ROHS and EMC certification for electric handheld power tools, lithium batteries, and EV chargers

 Taiwan requires mandatory EMC and ROHS certification and inspection for handheld power tools.
 Compliance deadlines commence on